bigbizze/pinescript-docs/final_combined_manual.md

 This function is useful to display pre-defined shapes and/or text on bars.
 It has the following syntax:

-plotshape (series, title, style, location, color, offset, text, textcolor, editable, siz See the [Reference Manual entry for plotshape()](https://www.tradingview.com/pine-script-reference/v5/#fun_plotshape) for details on its parameters.
+plotshape (series, title, style, location, color, offset, text, textcolor, editable, siz See the  for details on its parameters.

 Let's use the function to achieve more or less the same result as with our second example of the previous section: